kyverno/website/content/en/docs/Writing policies/validate.md

 Child elements are handled differently for conditional and equality anchors.

 For conditional anchors, the child element is considered to be part of the "if" clause, and all peer elements are considered to be part of the "then" clause.
-For example, consider the following `ClusterPolicy`s pattern statement:
+For example, consider the following `ClusterPolicy` pattern statement:

 ```yaml
 apiVersion: kyverno.io/v1